 All concrete contains some amount of air.
-Air in concrete is either "entrapped" or "entrained".
-Entrapped air is not effective for improving concrete quality.
-Entrained air improves concrete quality by providing extremely small air chambers, which relieve pressures caused by freezing water.
+Air in concrete is either "entrapped" or "entrained."
+Entrapped air is not effective for improving concrete freeze-thaw durability.
+Entrained air improves concrete freeze-thaw durability by providing extremely small air chambers, which relieve pressures caused by freezing water.
 Entrained air also improves concrete's resistance to scaling caused by deicing salt.
 Concrete with entrained air has better workability, higher slump, less segregation, less bleed water, and reduced bleed time.
-Concrete with entrained air is more cohesive, but may be a "sticky" mixture.
+Concrete with entrained air is more cohesive but may be "sticky."